 - Byword – Gorgeous Minimal Text Editor

 Now both of these tools are slightly different text editors. nvALT is like .txt notes on steroids, with amazing keyboard shortcuts and search functionality.
 While on the other hand Byword is the most beautiful text editor I’ve ever used.
 And Michael Schechter from Bettermess.com came up with a way how to marry these two and get best of the both worlds.
 Accessibility AND beauty.

 I’ve spent a lot of time gathering these resources and compiling them in one place.
 And during all of that time, I was using markdown and improved my already pretty awesome workflow that is sticking.

 Sooner or later, you will want to know more about markdown.
 If you are reading this blog, and you follow similar topics, you will see the insane number of productivity bloggers using markdown already, and raving about it, as if there is no tomorrow.
 So save your time now, and save this article in your Evernote for later reference

 On the final note I want to tell you that Markdown is not for everyone.
 It’s not for lazy people that don’t want to put in effort to permanently transform their online writing skills and up their game.
-It’s certainly not for someone who is a digital writer.

 What are you waiting for?
 Are you getting ready to mark it down?